Trinitas/SimpleIRC/README.md

 SimpleIRC
 =========

-Make a simple irc connection! just for fun
+Make a simple irc connection with node.js! just for fun